anton-k/mig/docs/src/01-hello-world.md

 ### The server type

-The server is an description of both API for our server and low-level function to run it.
+The server is a description of both OpenAPI schema for our server and low-level function to run it.
 In the library it is a newtype wrapper:

 ```haskell